ReconCycle/reconcycle.github.io/docs/user_guide/skills.md

 ## Overview

-Commonly used robot (or peripheral machine) operations/[skills](https://github.com/ReconCycle/disassembly_toolkit/tree/main/disassembly_pipeline/skills) are encapsulated within Skill classes, so they can be easily used either stand-alone or within a FlexBe behavior.
+Commonly used robot (or peripheral machine) operations/[skills](https://github.com/ReconCycle/disassembly_toolkit/tree/main/disassembly_pipeline/skills) are encapsulated within Skill classes, so they can be easily used either stand-alone or within a FlexBe state.
 An [abstract base skill](https://github.com/ReconCycle/disassembly_toolkit/blob/main/disassembly_pipeline/skills/base_skill.py) is also defined.

 Common guidelines for developing skills are: